List of Pupil Support Services

 Named after one of the University’s hockey sides.

-Every child receives 16 lessons of swimming per year which takes place at The Temasek Club, are led by professional swimming coaches and cater for all abilities.
+Every child receives 16 lessons of swimming per year which takes place at Temasek Club, are led by professional swimming coaches, and cater to all abilities.

-For their field sports, children go up to The Rainforest Hub at Turf City and take advantage of local gymnastics facilities for part of their PE curriculum.
-During break and lunch time, children also use nearby trampolining facilities as well as the Bukit Timah reserve.
+For their field sports, children go up to The Rainforest Hub at Turf City and take advantage of local gymnastics facilities as part of their PE curriculum.

-When they are not swimming pupils play sport at The Rainforest Hub.
-Both venues are conveniently situated a short 5 minute bus ride away.
+Both venues are conveniently situated a short 5-minute bus ride away.

 The Perse values extending learning outside of the classroom through school trips.